Nivekk/KOS/README.md

-    LIST.           // Lists files on the active volume LIST FILES.     // Lists files on the active volume LIST VOLUMES.   // Lists all volumes, with their numbers and names
+    LIST.           // Lists files on the active volume LIST FILES.     // Lists files on the active volume LIST VOLUMES.   // Lists all volumes, with their numbers and names LIST FILES ON 0. // Lists files on volume 0

 ### LOCK